matheuscscp/mcp-oauth2-proxy/docs/google.md

 # Google Provider

-The Google provider can be configured to authenticate users with a Google OAuth2 Client, and to optionally fetch their Google Groups in a Google Workspace by configuring a GCP Service Account.
+The Google provider can be configured to authenticate users with a Google OAuth2 Client, and can optionally be configured to also fetch the user's Google Groups in a Google Workspace by configuring a GCP Service Account.

 To configure this provider, set the following Helm values: